First Aid Every Parent Should Know

 first aid

 I have always wanted to help people and loved learning first aid as a part of my babysitter’s class.
 In 2007, I became a paramedic.
 I had all the faith in the system, that if you called us, we would show up to your emergency in a timely fashion.
 Unfortunately, that is not the current reality of the EMS system.
 There are patients waiting, sometimes hours, for an ambulance to arrive after calling 911.
+That’s why I now encourage people to opt for nationally recognized CPR courses, so more individuals can provide immediate assistance during emergencies.

 DISCLAIMER: I am in not a certified first aid instructor, but I am a mother with advanced first aid knowledge that I think every mother (and father) need to know in the event of an emergency with your child.
 I am, in no way, telling you not to call 911, but these tips will help you in the event that you are left waiting for help to arrive.